Searching for Quantum Effects in the Brain: A Bell-Type Test for Nonclassical Latent Representations in Autoencoders: Introduction

 In this work we introduce a purely statistical test of nonclassicality for latent representations learned by autoencoders, and address the question: given a collection of observable reconstruction statistics obtained under different decoder settings, can {\it all corresponding marginals} be realized as projections of a \emph{single positive} latent probability distribution, or is such a joint classical description impossible?
-Conceptually, we adopt the operational logic of Bell or contextuality tests \cite{Spekkens2007,Cabello2008,Horodecki2009,Brunner2014,Shalm2015,Cavalcanti2017,Budroni2022}, with decoder settings playing the role of measurement contexts and latent variables acting as hidden variables (Fig.~1).
-We note for completeness that there are numerous works on quantum autoencoders, which posit intrinsically quantum latent subsystems by construction \cite{Guzik2017,Prieto2021,Sakhnenko2022,Locher2023,Tsironis2023,Ma2024,Wu2025,Frehner2025}.
+Conceptually, we adopt the operational logic of Bell or contextuality tests \cite{Spekkens2008,Cabello2008,Horodecki2009,Brunner2014,Shalm2015,Cavalcanti2017,Watts2021,Budroni2022}, with decoder settings $\theta$ playing the role of measurement contexts and latent variables $z$ acting as hidden variables (Fig.~1).
+The assumption of a single context-independent latent distribution is the analogue of measurement independence/noncontextuality in Bell-type scenarios: changing the readout context probes different aspects of the same underlying representation rather than preparing a different latent state for each context.

+We note for completeness that theory-agnostic approaches have also been explored in broader quantum-biology contexts, where one asks whether experimentally observed correlations require nonclassical descriptions without committing to a specific microscopic mechanism \cite{Wilde2010,YungerHalpern2020,Spaventa2025}.
+Moreover, there are numerous works on quantum autoencoders, which posit intrinsically quantum latent subsystems by construction \cite{Guzik2017,Prieto2021,Sakhnenko2022,Locher2023,Tsironis2023,Ma2024,Wu2025,Frehner2025}.
 Instead, the present work provides a Bell-type hypothesis test for the adequacy of classical latent-variable explanations themselves, entirely independent of any assumed quantum implementation.

 In more detail, consider data samples $x$ drawn from a distribution $p_{\mathrm{data}}(x)$, an encoder $E:x\mapsto z$, and a decoder $D:z\mapsto y$.
 The encoder maps high-dimensional inputs $x$ into a typically lower-dimensional latent variable $z$, which is intended to capture a compressed representation of the data sufficient for reconstruction.
 A generic autoencoder is trained to minimize a reconstruction error of the form $\mathbb{E}_x[\ell(x,D(E(x)))]$, where $\ell(x,y)$ is a loss function.
 While any fixed encoder $E$ induces a conditional distribution $p(z\mid x)$, the reconstruction objective generally admits many distinct encoders, and hence many distinct latent representations, achieving comparable loss.
 As a result, the associated aggregate latent distribution, $p(z)=\int p(z\mid x)\,p_{\mathrm{data}}(x)\,dx$, is not uniquely specified by the learning objective.
 This underdetermination motivates the question of which additional, ensemble-level restrictions on latent representations can be meaningfully imposed and, crucially, tested against observable data.